symfony/symfony-docs/routing.rst

 native in PHP 8 and higher versions, so you can use them right away.

-In PHP 7 and earlier versions you can use annotations (via the Doctrine Annotations library), but first you'll need to install the following dependency in your project:
+In PHP 7 and earlier versions you can use annotations (via the Doctrine Annotations library), but first you will need to install the following dependency in your project:

 .. code-block:: terminal